anushreehede/Networks-1/codebase/README.md

 <Brief description add later>

 Goals
-1. Test the clustering algorithm.
+1. Test the clustering algorithm.- done.
 2. Final step of clustering - representation.
 3. To do what after clustering - further algorithm.
 4. Labelling the flows using pcap files log files.